No parameters available.

 Divergence Angle: 0.32~2.27mrad

 When the connector and the fiber remain stationary, the internal lens has five alignment degrees of freedom: linear alignment in the X and Y directions, pitch and yaw alignment angles, and adjustment of the Z-axis using both pitch and yaw.
-The travel range in the X and Y directions is ±0.7mm, the travel range in the Z ...
+The travel range in the X and Y directions is ±0.7mm, the travel range in the Z direction is ...

 Specifications